-Figure 9 Unsupported use case with Multiple Management Components
+Figure 9: Unsupported use case with Multiple Management Components

-Registration of components of a distributed TOE
+Registration of Components of a Distributed TOE

 When dealing with a distributed TOE, a number of separate components need to be brought together in the operational environment in order to create the TOE: this requires that trusted communications channels are set up between certain pairs of components (it is assumed that all components need to communicate with at least one other component, but not that all components need to communicate with all other components).

-The underlying model for creation of the TOE is to have a “registration process” in which components “join” the TOE.
-The registration process starts with two components, one of which (the “joiner”) is about to join an existing TOE by registering with the other (the “gatekeeper”).
+The underlying model for creation of the TOE is to have a ‘registration process’ in which components ‘join’ the TOE.
+The registration process starts with two components, one of which (the ‘joiner’) is about to join an existing TOE by registering with the other (the ‘gatekeeper’).
 The two components will use one or more specified authentication and communication channel options so that the components authenticate each other and protect any sensitive data that is transmitted during the registration process (e.g. a key might be sent by a gatekeeper to the joiner as a result of the registration).
 The following figures illustrate the three supported registration models.
 Figure 10 illustrates a distributed TOE registration approach which uses an instance of FPT_ITT.1 or FTP_ITC.1 to protect the registration exchange.